navaneethakrishnanms/World-happiness-report/README.md

 **world-happiness-report/**
 │
-├── World happiness Task sheet.ipynb   # Main analysis notebook
+├── World happiness Task sheet.ipynb
-├── requirements.txt                   # Python dependencies
+├── requirements.txt
-├── data/                               # CSV datasets for analysis └── README.md                           # Project documentation
+├── World-happiness-report-2024.csv
+└── README.md

 **License**
 This project is for educational and research purposes only